codelikeagirlau/accessibility-resources/README.md

 - Bionic reading
 - Sensory considerations
 - Autoplay of sound and video
-- Design features that are meaninful vs decorative
+- Design features that are meaningful vs decorative
-- Seperate css stylesheets for different access requirements (print, screen readers, colour blind, dark mode, slow connections)
+- Separate css stylesheets for different access requirements (print, screen readers, colour blind, dark mode, slow connections)
 - Image descriptions and alt text
 - Text should always be written, not in a flat image
 - Building websites for slow internet connections, with technologies e.g Lazy Load, optimized images, fallback, SWR etc